Toondah Real Estate Scheme: Summary and Timeline

 December, 2018 – The Palaszczuk Government (and Walker) appealed the decision of its own independent, Information Commissioner who ordered the public release of the Toondah Development Agreement.
-The appeal has not been heard by QCAT.
+The appeal to QCAT has been heard but the result is not yet known.
 The agreement remains secret.

 December 2018 – ABC Radio’s ‘Background Briefing’ went to air.
 It revealed, through official documents obtained by the ABC, the Federal Environment Department’s scientific experts continually advised then Environment Minister, Josh Frydenberg, the Toondah PDA plan was “clearly unacceptable” under Federal laws.